Is There A Bee-friendly Clematis?

 I have to admit, I have made my own mistakes with Clematis, causing me to be cautious, and as you'll see from my notes below, only after some research do I propose particular varieties.

-In my experience, despite wanting to select a bee-friendly Clematis, it is actually very easy to get it wrong.
+In my experience, despite wanting to select a bee-friendly Clematis, it is actually very easy to get it wrong, and not all of them attract bees with nectar and pollen.
 I also see some recommendations on various websites, that I am personally unconvinced about.

-So, I wish to state upfront: if you want to be absolutely certain of their nectar and pollen value, personally I think there are better climbing plants for bees and pollinators.
+So, I wish to state upfront: if you want to be absolutely certain of planting something of value, personally I think there are better climbing plants for bees and pollinators.

 I have experimented with supposedly bee-friendly varieties of Clematis, yet have seen little evidence of interest from bees.